svcondor/MarkDownTest/README.md

 Selecting Input instead of PullUp or PullDown will give random High/Low readings if the pin is not connected.

+The Raspberry Pi does not support OpenDrain or OpenSource optput modes.

 ![ScreenShot] (IotPinServer1.jpg)

 <ul>